A savings program that allows employees to set aside tax-deferred income for retirement, thereby reducing current

 See cash surrender value.

-A term life insurance policy that policyholders can convert to permanent insurance.
+A term life insurance policy can be converted to permanent insurance.

 The amount of money paid to a beneficiary when a person insured under a life insurance policy or the owner of an annuity contract dies.